sendtoshailesh/aws-ansible-sh/README.md

 Prerequisites:

-AWS CLI installed and configured with appropriate credentials.
+Latest AWS CLI installed and configured with appropriate credentials.
-Ansible installed with version x.x.x or above.
+Ansible installed with version 2.9.1 or above.
 Sample Output:
 After running the playbook, metrics will be uploaded to the specified S3 bucket.
 Example S3 folder structure:
 ```bash